 Donkeys should be checked twice daily.
 The daily routine should include picking out feet, grooming and mucking out stables.

-On-going support to Guardians is provided by a Welfare Adviser or other sanctuary representative who will make visits to check the donkeys as appropriate.
-Additionally, advice on any matter relating to the donkeys can be obtained by contacting the Welfare Adviser or the Welfare Department at The Donkey Sanctuary.
+On-going support to Guardians is provided by a Donkey Welfare Adviser or other sanctuary representative who will make visits to check the donkeys as appropriate but at least once per year.
+Additionally, Guardians can seek advice on any matter relating to the donkeys by contacting their Donkey Welfare Adviser or the Welfare Department at The Donkey Sanctuary and at its subsidiaries.

 No breeding is permitted.